garrardkitchen/mcp-server-example/README.md

 > - using the subscription-siem gitlab project, check for an azure consumption budget in the "feat/kitcheng/init" branch, and add if not found
 > - Get a list of GitLab groups using the search pattern upe as a markdown table with name, web_url (as 'click me'), parent_id, and an emoji for has_subgroups.
 Group by parent id.
 Include group id in brackets after the name.
 Then create a tree structure nesting groups by parent id and group id.

+## Prompts

+This project also exposes three simple MCP prompts (see `Prompts/TextPrompts.cs`):

+- ReverseWord(word): Reverse a single word and return only the reversed word.
+- OneSentenceSummary(text): Return a single concise sentence summarizing the provided text.
+- SummaryBenefitsAndReferences(topic): Return a short summary paragraph, a bullet list of benefits, and a bullet list of references for the given topic.

+How to try them with the MCP Inspector:
+- Start this server (see How to run below) and connect the Inspector via SSE as shown later in this README.
+- Click List Prompts and select one of the above prompt names.
+- Provide the parameter value(s) when prompted and run it.

 ## How to run